 This is crucial for all aspects of life which will give the children the best opportunity for success in all other areas of learning.
-Each child needs a positive sense of him/herself and respect for others.
+Each child needs a positive sense of him/herself and respect for others through the learning of self-regulation, self-management and building relationships.